lldap/lldap/README.md

 We don't have a code of conduct, just be respectful and remember that it's just normal people doing this for free on their free time.

 Make sure that you run `cargo fmt` from the root before creating the PR.
+And if you change the GraphQL interface, you'll need to regenerate the schema by running `./export_schema.sh`.

+Join our [Discord server](https://discord.gg/h5PEdRMNyP) if you have any questions!

 ### Setup